Beautiful yogis and yoginis,

 Which causes more stress and builds up.

-We'll start simple,
+We'll start simple.

 We'll do the really basic version.

-We're going to bring the right hand thumb facing up along with the pinky,
+We're going to bring the right hand.

-And before we start the alternate nostril breathing,
+Thumb facing up along with the pinky just like the telephone And before we start the alternate nostril breathing,

-Bring yourself to your breath.
+Bring yourself to your wrath.

 Feel comfortable,